 Artificial intelligence controversy

 Rapidly evolving technology and knowledge are important driving factors for artificial intelligence.
-In the past, we may have seen a basic function computing engine, a graphics simulator, and a text recognition engine as artificial intelligence.
+In the past, we may have considered a basic-function computing engine, a graphics simulator, and a text recognition engine

-However, over time, this view has changed.
+However, this view has changed over time.
 Such functions are now embedded in the latest computers and are commonly used.

 Artificial intelligence is under scrutiny from scientists and society.
 It was criticized by various parties for several reasons.